surya-gujja/bigDataPro/README.md

 # Qualitas Corpus Stream Processing Assets

 This repository contains the instrumented cljDetector (CodeStreamConsumer), monitoring utilities, and the LaTeX report requested for the Qualitas Corpus investigation.
+All merge conflicts from the previous synchronisation have been resolved and the documentation now reflects the combined feature set from both branches.

 ## Contents
 - `CodeStreamConsumer/` — instrumented consumer with monitoring endpoints.